lasantha13/XAI-CDSS-Taxonomy/Taxonomy_Tables.md

 |  | Trajectory modelling | Model disease progression over time | Treatment response prediction |
 | Generative outputs | Natural language generation | Generates human-readable clinical text | Draft discharge summaries, reports |

+## xai_classfication
+>1.
+Model dependency: XAI techniques are divided into model-agnostic and model-specific methods based on model dependency.
+>2.
+XAI Approach: Particular XAI methods can be developed during model training through in-built interpretability or after model development using post-hoc methods
+>3.
+XAI Explanation Scope: In the context of XAI, the scope of explanations can be categorised as either global explanations, which provide insights into the overall model behaviour, or local explanations, which focus on individual predictions.

 ## Structured_Data
 ### Table 3: XAI Techniques in CDSS with Structured Data Inputs